IS AN ENGAGED CITIZENRY.

 THE SOLUTIONS FOR KANSAS DEMOCRACY:

-35,314 Kansas citizens tried to register but were blocked by Kansas' suppressive law, Documentary Proof of Citizenship (DPOC).
-DPOC has been found unconstitutional and in violation of the National Voting Rights Act, and its impacts have blocked eligible voters across party lines from exercising their right to vote.
+35,314 Kansas citizens tried to register to vote in 2014, but Kansas' suppressive Documentary Proof of Citizenship (DPOC) law blocked them from casting their ballots.
+DPOC was found unconstitutional and in violation of the National Voter Registration Act, and has disenfranchised eligible voters across party lines.
+Let's remove onerous requirements and let our eligible voters cast their ballots.